Classification using CNN

 ((787, 30), (197, 30))

-Now we are going to get the bring the data into the same range.
 StandardScaler() standardizes the features by removing the mean and scaling to unit variance.
-We will fit scaler only to the training dataset but we will tranform both the training as well as the testing dataset.
+The scaler is fit only on the training dataset, then applied to both training and testing data.

 scaler = StandardScaler()